(239) 526-873324/7

 What If I Sold the Truck Mid-Year?

 The seller who already paid HVUT for the full tax period can claim a credit for the unused portion after the sale using Form 8849 Schedule 6.
 The new owner files their own Form 2290 based on their first-use month.
 Don't skip the new-owner filing on the assumption the seller's prepayment carries over — it doesn't.
+For the full filing walkthrough see how to file Form 2290.

 Frequently Asked Questions